yashp1932/embedded-lidar-style-scanner/README.md

 📊 [Scanner Output #2](scanner_output_2.png)
 🖥️ [Device Setup](device_setup.png)

-> **Note:** Since this an academic project, only core implementation files and images are included, due to university academic policies.
+> **Note:** Since this is an academic project, only the core implementation files and example images are included, in accordance with university policies.
 ---

 ## 📚 Background